Maxul/Yogurt/README.md

 + Beta 0.3
     + Add support for memoization for heavy computation of recursion.
     + Add support for lexical scope, which introduces the conception of local binding.
+    + Merge both variables and functions into the block scope.
+    + Multiple expressions after being evaluated only return the last one.

 ### Example Code
 > fib(i) = if i > 2 then fib(i-1) + fib(i-2) else 1